Sanchit-404/ACL-for-HSI/README.md

 Tweaked the following paper for conversion of 3 channeled RGB to 31 channeled HSI images.
+Aim is to generate an HSI dataset from RGB dataset.
+My first research project!

 ### Paper